vfarah-if/react-code-exercise/README.md

    - I added the cypress testing library for developers who like react testing library

-9. [React testing library](https://testing-library.com/docs/react-testing-library/cheatsheet/) is very useful for unit testing
+9. [**React testing library**](https://testing-library.com/docs/react-testing-library/cheatsheet/) is very useful for unit testing

 10. **Next** it is up to you to practise using everything that has been configured here.
-Fork and branch and you will have an intuitive starting point.
-Go ahead and delete what exists once you have your ideas in place
+Fork and branch this repo and you will have an intuitive starting point to just practise all these skills without setting up anything.
+Go ahead and delete what exists once you have your ideas in place and make this yours

 ## Environment